 Operations in North Carolina

 In October 1864, President Davis dispatched Bragg to North Carolina to assume temporary command of the defenses of Wilmington.
 Shortly thereafter, Davis named Bragg as commander of the Department of North Carolina and Southern Virginia.
-Under Bragg’s leadership, Confederates forces repulsed a Union attempt on December 23–27, 1864 to reduce Fort Fisher, also known as “the Gibraltar of the South.”
-By the middle of January, Bragg’s indecision in reinforcing the fort opened the door for a second Federal assault that forced the Confederates to surrender the bastion after suffering heavy losses.
+Under Bragg’s leadership, Confederate forces repulsed a Union attempt on December 23–27, 1864 to reduce Fort Fisher, also known as “the Gibraltar of the South.”
+By the middle of January, Bragg’s indecision in reinforcing the fort opened the door for a second federal assault that forced the Confederates to surrender the bastion after suffering heavy losses.

 On February 12, 1865, troops commanded by Major General John M. Schofield began operations against Wilmington, North Carolina, the Confederacy’s last open port on the Atlantic.
 Attempts by Bragg’s 6,600 defenders to halt Schofield’s 12,000 soldiers proved fruitless.
 On the night of February 21-22, Bragg ordered the destruction of Wilmington’s stores, and his troops evacuated the city.
-On the day after Wilmington fell into Federal hands, Sherman resumed his march towards the North Carolina border, but only after destroying anything in Columbia that might be of use to the Confederacy.
+On the day after Wilmington fell into federal hands, Sherman resumed his march towards the North Carolina border, but only after destroying anything in Columbia that might be of use to the Confederacy.